maharshipandya3006/MediBot/README.md

 - Maintains short conversation context for follow up questions
 - Scopes follow up context to the latest medical topic
 - Provides a New Chat button that clears current chat memory in the browser
-- Includes a health endpoint for Render uptime checks
+- Includes a health endpoint for deployment checks
 - Keeps generated API documentation disabled for a cleaner deployed product

-## Why RAG
+##  Why RAG?

 Medical reference applications need more control than a plain chatbot.
 A general purpose LLM may answer from broad training data, but MediBot is designed